ESMValGroup/ESMValTool_Tutorial/_episodes/06-preprocessor.md

 > ## Drawing up a plan
 >
 > Previously, we saw that running ESMValTool executes a number of
 > tasks.
-Write down what tasks we will need to execute in this episode and what
+What tasks do you think we will need to execute and what
-> each of these tasks does?
+> should each of these tasks do to generate the warming stripes?
 >
 > > ## Answer
 > >